gitmanluke/mc-server-status-and-display/README.md

 [Try it out for yourself here](https://mcmonitor.onrender.com)

 ## Features
-Display whether server is offline or offline
+Display whether server is online or offline
-Display player count if server is online
-Show a list of the usernames and corresponding player heads of 27 players Search bar for input of any public Minecraft server
+If online, display player count and a list of the usernames and corresponding heads of 27 players Search bar for input of any public Minecraft server
 Save a list of 5 most recently viewed servers for easy repeatable access